-16. Share capital
+15. Share capital

-Allotted, called-up and fully paid ordinary shares of £0.01 each Number of shares £'000

-Balance as at 30 June 2021 511,541,694 5,115
+Allotted, called-up and fully paid ordinary shares of £0.01 each Number of shares £'000 Balance as at 30 June 2022 and 30 June 2023 620,237,346 6,202

-Issued on 9 September 2021 108,695,652 1,087

-Balance as at 30 June 2022 620,237,346 6,202

 Under the Company's Articles of Association, the Company may issue an unlimited number of ordinary shares.
 Ordinary shareholders are entitled to all dividends declared by the Company and to all of the Company's assets after repayment of its borrowings and ordinary creditors.
 Ordinary shareholders have the right to vote at meetings of the Company.
 All ordinary shares carry equal voting rights.